 2. Welcomes the synthesis report prepared by the secretariat pursuant to paragraph 5 of decision I/8;

-3. Also welcomes the reports submitted [by non-governmental organizations, …] pursuant to paragraph 7 of decision I/8;
+3. Also welcomes the reports submitted by non-governmental organizations pursuant to paragraph 7 of decision I/8;

 4. Considers that these reports provide a valuable overview of the status of implementation of the Convention, as well as help to identify significant trends in and challenges to implementation, which will help to guide future activities;